SkafteNicki/dtu_mlops/s1_development_environment/package_manager.md

         pip freeze > requirements.txt # Export all installed packages to a requirements.txt file
         ```

-7. If you look through the requirements that both `pip` and `conda` produce then you will see that it
+7. If you look through the requirements that both `pip` and `conda` produce, you will see that they
-    is often filled with a lot more packages than what you are using in your project.
+    are often filled with a lot more packages than what you are using in your project.
 What you are interested in are the
     packages that you import in your code: `from package import module`.
 One way to get around this is to use the
     package `pipreqs`, which will automatically scan your project and create a requirements file specific to that.
     Let's try it out: